Recursive Inspection Games

 Of the four possible combinations of the player's actions in the first period, one of them \emph{terminates} the game, namely when the inspector inspects and the inspectee performs a violation, which we assume is caught with certainty.
 In all other cases, the game continues.
 If the inspectee acts legally and the inspector inspects, then the game continues as the game $\Gamma(n-1,m-1,k)$.
 If the inspectee acts legally and the inspector does not inspect, then the game continues as the game $\Gamma(n-1,m,k)$.
 If the inspectee violates and the inspector did not inspect, then the game continues as the game ${\Gamma(n-1,m,k-1)}$, where in addition the inspectee collects the \emph{reward} $r_k$ which he can keep even if he is caught in a later time period.
 The corresponding bottom-right cell in (\ref{rec}) has therefore payoff entry $v(n-1,m,k-1)-r_k$ to the inspector.

-If the game terminates because the inspectee is caught, we assume that inspectee has to pay the \emph{penalty} $b\cdot r_k$, which is proportional to his reward $r_k$, multiplied by the penalty factor~$b$.
-We assume only that $b>-1$, in order to allow for the possibility (in particular when payoffs are no longer zero-sum, discussed in Section~\ref{s-nonzero}) that even a caught violation is less preferred by the inspector than legal action (with reference payoff zero).
+If the game terminates because the inspectee is caught, we assume that inspectee has to pay the \emph{penalty} $b\cdot r_k$\,, which is proportional to his reward $r_k$ if the violation had been successful, multiplied by the penalty factor~$b$.
+We assume only that $b>-1$, to allow for the possibility (in particular when payoffs are no longer zero-sum, discussed in \S\ref{s-nonzero}) that even a caught violation is less preferred by the inspector than legal action (with reference payoff zero).
 A single successful (uncaught) violation with payoff $-r_k$ should however still be worse for the inspector than a caught violation with payoff $b\cdot r_k$, hence the requirement that $b>-1$.
 This condition holds obviously when $b>0$ where a caught violation creates an actual penalty to the inspectee that is worse than legal action.